Congress approves import ban targeting forced labor in China - ExBulletin

 Many companies have already taken steps to clean up their supply chains.
 And, frankly, they shouldn’t have any concerns about this law, said Senator Marco Rubio, the Republican from Florida who introduced the previous version of the law with Democratic Oregon Senator Jeff Merkley, in a statement. .

-For those who have not, they will no longer be able to continue to make Americans all of us, frankly unwitting accomplices of the atrocities, of the genocide, said Rubio.
+For those who have not done so, they will no longer be able to continue to make Americans, each of us, frankly unwitting accomplices in the atrocities, in the genocide, “said Rubio.

 As in the House earlier this week, the compromise version was passed by the Senate with the overwhelming approval of Democrats and Republicans.
 The quick move came after what supporters said was behind-the-scenes opposition from companies with manufacturing ties to China, though there was little to no overt opposition.